Freskoko/CycleTrafficWeather/INF161report.md

 The idea of the website was easy, but implementing its key features proved a challenge.
 Allowing a user to input all data, led to having to "build" their input as a dataframe before passing it to the predictor.
 The predictor takes some time to build, so the library `pickle` was used to save the model after its creation.
 The model is too large to upload to git, let alone any other service, so for first time use, there may be a little bit of waiting time as the model is created.
 The website allows all fields to not have values, except the date.
 The date is something that  is hard to be predicted by a KNNimputer.
 It is possible, but requires data represented in a different format, rather than the datetime format this project uses.
 Imagine being given weather and being asked "what day is this".
 This would be a fun task, but is perhaps out of the scope of this project.
+The KNNimputer (for the training data) was saved as a pickle file, so that the webiste needs to predict missing values from the user, it refers to this imputer.
+The KNNImputer looks at the data in the dataset, and figures out the "best-fitting value" for the NaN value for a given coloumn.

 ### Predictions.csv

 For the prediction files, the values for the "Prediksjon" column was changed to be ints.
 For the whole prediction process, the model works with floating point numbers, however for the final predictions, they were rounded up to ints.
 This is because there is never a case where 3 and a half cyclists cycle over the bridge.

+### Real world implications:

+While this model works for nygårdsbroen, i would imagine it would not generalize well to other bridges or cycle traffic areas.
+This is because the amount of cycle traffic varies os greatly.
+For example looking at a bridge further out towards Fana, oen would imagine that cycling peaks earlier and later since people going to work corss it earlier, and later since the people going home from work may cycle there later.
+Also the amount of cyclists in this bridge is very specific, and the numbers for other birdges will vary greatly.

 ### Conclusion: